mschakulat/caddy/README.md

 #### **If you install node with caddy, it will automatically add `npm` and `npx` to your path.**

 ### Use Caddy in a project
-If you run caddy in a directory with a `package.json` file, it will automatically install the needed version of node and pnpm.
+If you run Caddy in a directory with a `package.json` file, it will automatically install the needed version of node and pnpm.
 Therefor you hava to add the following to your `package.json` file:
 ```json